zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/supported-data-types.md

 # Supported Data Types

-The primitive data types are predefined by the language and they are named by reserved keywords.
+The primitive data types are predefined by the language, and they are named by reserved keywords.
 They represent the basic types of the language.

 The **CodingSeb.ExpressionEvaluator** manages the following list of C# primary types.